-NEW FOR 2022: A maximum of two (2) Band Medical Staff passes can be requested onsite at Band Check-in on the day of the event.
+Medical Staff Passes: A maximum of two (2) Band Medical Staff passes can be requested onsite at Band Check-in on the day of the event.
 These passes will provide pre-performance flow and field access during the band's performance only.
-Adults with these passes must limit their role to medical responsibilities and are NOT to assist with any band performance equipment (i.e., moving, setting up, etc).
-A separate ticket purchase is required for admission into the stadium.
+Adults with these passes must limit their role to medical responsibilities and are NOT to assist with any band performance equipment (i.e., moving, setting up, etc.)